vasish/aws-devops-heroku-testing/README.md

 # AWS & DevOps: Heroku Example App

-This repository contains an example application for learning about Heroku's application deployment process.
+This repository contains an example application for learning about the Heroku application deployment process.

 ## Procedure